 A concern or informal complaint is when you attempt to resolve the issue yourself, directly with the person involved (a Student Advocate can help you).
 Often concerns may arise through miscommunication and assumptions and can usually be resolved informally through discussion and negotiation.
-The Self-Help Checklist provides a list of common issues and advice on who to contact as a first step to resolving your concerns.
 If your concern is directly related to your unit or course, please contact your Tutor or Unit Coordinator prior to discussing your concern with your Course Coordinator.

 You are encouraged to exhaust all informal avenues prior to progressing to the formal complaints process.

-A formal complaint is where you invoke Ordinance 8 - Student Complaints [PDF 90.8 KB] in your written complaint.
+A formal complaint is where you invoke Ordinance 8 - Student Complaints in your written complaint.
 Formal complaints are dealt with by Heads of School/Heads of section.
 Please see the Formal Complaints section below for additional information.

-As outlined in the Code of Conduct for Teaching and Learning [PDF 32.5 KB], the University provides an environment in which concerns and complaints are treated seriously, attended to and resolved as quickly as possible.
+As outlined in the Student Complaints Policy (PDF 123.6 KB), the University provides an environment in which concerns and complaints are treated seriously, attended to and resolved as quickly as possible.
 You may lodge a formal complaint without fear of disadvantage.
-While you are encouraged to attempt to resolve complaints informally, if this has not been successful, you can invoke Ordinance 8 [PDF 90.8 KB] and institute a formal process.
+While you are encouraged to attempt to resolve complaints informally, if this has not been successful, you can invoke Ordinance 8 and institute a formal process.

 Within the Faculty of Education, the "appropriate person" to direct your formal, written complaint to, is the Head of School.
 In your letter of complaint you must clearly state what your complaint is about.
 Include with your letter any supporting documents and keep a copy of all documentation for your own records.
 Ensure you Include in your letter: